usefulalgorithm/usefulalgorithm/README.md

 - _You Only Die 1nce_, by Freddie Gibbs
 - _Energy!
 Come On!_, by Energy
 - _Area Silenzio_, by eat-girls
+- _Blue Desert_, by Jack J
+- _Jordsvingninger (A Smalltown Supersound compilation of exclusive tracks)_, by Various Artists

 </details>